-#1 - Wrap it up with a scarf (or any thick piece of fabric)
+1. Wrap it up with a scarf (or any thick piece of fabric)

+Keeping your coffee hot when you’re on the move is the biggest challenge – you don’t always travel with a heat source.
 Good news though – if you have a scarf, a jacket, or any kind of thick fabric, simply layer it around your cup to give it a bit more insulation.
 If you’re camping you should have something handy.

 It won’t offer long-lasting heat, but it should provide your cup of coffee a way to keep warm enough to be a pleasant drink for at least an hour more.
-Just enough to keep you sane ‘til you get a chance to grab to a fresh hot brew.
+Just enough to keep you sane ‘til you get a chance to grab a fresh hot brew.

-#2 - Use a Cup Sleeve.
+2. Use a Cup Sleeve

+Cup sleeves are an inexpensive and handy way of keeping your coffee warmer for longer.
 While it’s most obvious purpose is to help make sure that your hand does not get scalded, it actually warms your cup in the process.
 The sleeve acts as an insulator, keeping the heat in your cup, and away from your skin.

 You can get all thrifty and save those sleeves that you get from your favorite coffee shop, or you can check out the cool sleeves for sale on Amazon.
 There are paper options, knitted sleeves, neoprene sleeves, and some that can even be customized.